johnny-breen/angular2-giffimals/README.md

 * complete the test cases, including the FakeGiphyService.
 * Add in a component for the radio switch
 * One the application side there is a bug to solve with the radio buttons
-* Improve the presentation fo the app.
+* Improve the presentation of the app, revise link to remote bootstrap 4 css use webpack instead.
 * As extras, I was planning on adding a random gif of the day using the random api call from the giphy API.
 * And adding a disclaimer and age rating filter.